cspa-exam/express-route-registry/README.md

         get: [ '...' ],
       }
-    }
     },

+    error: defaultApiErrorHandler,
+  },
 });
 ```

 ## Understanding Middleware and Parameter Converter Inheritance
-In our previous example, notice the specific placement of the `middleware` and `param` nodes.
+In our previous example, notice the specific placement of the `middleware`, `param`, `error`.

 By default, all routes (that is, the targets of `get`, `post`, `patch`, `put`, or `delete` notes), inherit
 the following attributes from their direct parent configurations: